perl11/cperl/STATUS.md

 * special handling for security warnings: protect against hash flood DoS.
 Warn on all known public attacks, as metasploit bind/reverse shells or the Storable attack with the new `warn_security` API.
-  Since 5.25.1 such security warnings are logged at STDERR/syslog with the remote user/IP.
+  Since v5.25.1c such security warnings are logged at STDERR/syslog with the remote user/IP.
+* Support clang LTO "link time optimizations", using proper linkage attributes.
+  -fsanitize=cfi instead of -fstack-protector not yet.
+* Reproducible builds are default since v5.25.2c

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.